 More Cooking Inspiration

-If you love this Roasted Butternut Squash Soup, you might also like my version of Panera’s Broccoli Cheddar Soup.
-Happy Cooking!
+If you love this Roasted Butternut Squash Soup (OR comfort food in general!), you might also like my version of Panera’s Broccoli Cheddar Soup.

 Roasted Butternut Squash Soup

 - 1 butternut squash (approx. 1 kg), roasted

 - 2 tbsp coconut oil